quantumphp123/CCAvenuePHP/README.md

     ```

 3. **Configure Razorpay API**:
-    - In the project, you will need to set your Razorpay API keys (key and secret).
-These can be obtained from the Razorpay dashboard.
+    - Obtain your CCAvenue Merchant ID, Access Code, and Working Key from the CCAvenue dashboard.
-    - Add your Razorpay credentials to your `.env` file.
+    - Add these credentials to your .env file or directly to the configuration file (config/payment.php)..

 4. **Set up the database**:
     - The SQL for required tables can be found in `database/tables.sql`.